 Fanta is made from water, sugar, orange juice concentrate, various acidulants, stabilizers, and colorants that vary based on the flavor at hand.

-They are technically vegan because they come from a vegetable source, yet they’re also a byproduct of animal testing.
+They are technically vegan because they come from a vegetable source, yet, to a certain extent, they’re also a byproduct of animal testing.

 Although colorants are animal-free, they’re not cruelty-free.

-In development stages, colorants were tested on animals such as mice, rats, or dogs.
+In developmental stages, colorants were tested on animals such as mice, rats, or dogs.

 In these tests, animals suffered damage to their bodies, developing terminal illnesses.
 Not only that, but they were also subject to stressful, and inhumane procedures before finally being put to “sleep”.